tslavchev-alumni/gtfsrt-audit-dbt/README.md

 - dbt models, tests, and documentation
 - a Snowflake semantic layer for exploration

 The focus of the project is data engineering mechanics: contract boundaries, incremental state management, and operational correctness.
-The use case (GTFS-RT feed health) is intentionally narrow and serves as a forcing function rather than a business outcome.
+The use case (feed health) is intentionally narrow and serves as a forcing function rather than a business outcome.

 ## What’s in this repository